notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

 - CloudFront is the Content Delivery Network (CDN)
 - **Improves read performance of your website by caching the content at different edge locations**
-- Because your content is cached all around the world then your users all around the world will have a lower latency therby improving  user experience
+- Because your content is cached all around the world then your users all around the world will have a lower latency thereby improving  user experience
 - CloudFront is made of **216 Points of Presence** globally which corresponds to edge locations around the world, and AWS keeps on adding locations to improve user experience even further everywhere
-- By having the content distributed globally, we are getting a DDoS protection (an attack where all your servers around the world are getting attacked at the same time) because your application is worldwide then you are protected against these attacks, also using something called Shield, andd AWS Web Application Firewall
+- By having the content distributed globally, we are getting a DDoS protection (an attack where all your servers around the world are getting attacked at the same time) because your application is worldwide then you are protected against these attacks, also using something called **Shield**, and **AWS Web Application Firewall**
 - Source: <https://aws.amazon.com/cloudfront/features/?nc=sn&loc=2>

   ![AMAZON CLOUDFRONT](../images/Amazon_CloudFront.PNG)

-- Example - If you see the World Map and we see some edge locations as well as edge caches.
-Say, we had created an S3 bucket and website on our S3 bucket in Australia, but we had a user may be in the US of A, then if the user requests the content from a American Edge location using CloudFront, and CloudFront will be able to fetch the content from Australia.
-Now, if another user in the US of A requests the same content, then it will be served directly from the edge without going all the way to Australia to serve that content.
+- Example - If you see this World Map, you see some edge locations as well as edge caches.
+Say, you had created an S3 bucket and website on our S3 bucket in Australia, but you had a user may be in the USA, then if the user requests the content from a American Edge location using CloudFront, and CloudFront will be able to fetch the content from Australia.
+Now, if another user in the USA requests the same content, then it will be served directly from the edge without going all the way to Australia to serve that content.
 Same holds true for an user in China, it will talk to a Chinese Point of Presence, which is redirected to the S3 buckets in Australia, later the content will be cached at the Chinese edge location for other user requests

 ### CloudFront - Origins